ipfs/ipfs-desktop/README.md

 ### Translations

 Contributing translations in your language is particularly valuable!
-We use Transifex to manage internationalization, which means you don't need to change any of the code in this repo to add your translations — just sign up for a Transifex account.
+We use Transifex to manage internationalization, which means you don't need to change a single line of code to add your translations — just sign up for a Transifex account.

-Because IPFS Desktop app includes code from [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui) and [IPLD Explorer](https://github.com/ipfs-shipyard/ipld-explorer), you'll want to join all three Transifex projects in order to see all the text:
+Because IPFS Desktop app includes text from [IPFS Web UI](https://github.com/ipfs-shipyard/ipfs-webui) and [IPLD Explorer](https://github.com/ipfs-shipyard/ipld-explorer), you'll want to join all three Transifex projects in order to see all the text:
 - https://www.transifex.com/ipfs/ipfs-desktop/
 - https://www.transifex.com/ipfs/ipfs-webui/
 - https://www.transifex.com/ipfs/ipld-explorer/

 *Note for developers: We use English as our source of truth.
-This means that if you add any new text, make those additions in `[./assets/locales/en.json]`(./assets/locales/en.json) and they will automatically propagate in Transifex for other languages.*
+This means that if you add any new text, make those additions in [`./assets/locales/en.json`](./assets/locales/en.json) and they will automatically propagate in Transifex for other languages.*

 ### Developer notes